InoryS/Clash-Parser-Online-Vercel/README.md

 This repository is a deployment example of Clash-Parser-Online on Vercel.

-For more details, please refer to: https://github.com/InoryS/Clash-Parser-Online-Vercel
+For details, please refer to the original repository: https://github.com/InoryS/Clash-Parser-Online

 ### Warning